ember-cli-deploy/ember-cli-deploy/docs/v1.0.0-beta.1/configuration.md

 for specifying the order of plugins, disabling plugins, or configuring a single plugin to be configured and used twice.

-If you want to opt-into this configuration, you can set the `plugins` property in your `config/deploy.js` file at either the top-level (for global configuration), or under an environment (for per-environment configuration).
+If you want to opt-into this configuration, you can set the `pipeline` property in your `config/deploy.js` file at either the top-level (for global configuration), or under an environment (for per-environment configuration).

+Note that in pre-1.0 versions of ember-cli-deploy, this advanced plugin control was specified by the now deprecated `ENV.plugins` array.
+The new options that are documented below allows for independent control of these options and are easier to understand and compose.

 ### Aliases